Mahurangi Magazine logo

 Salvatore, was the given name of my mother’s father, grandfather, and great-grandfather.
 He, however—Salvatore Michele Saverio Cimino, born on Capri—was not the son-of-a-Salvatore, but of the third son of a naval captain, Michele Cimino, and his wife, Anna Soldano.

 In my first attempt to commence this proto near-future novel, I used Salvatore, rather than Cimino, to refer to myself in both the autobiographical chapters and those deploying other forms, such as the future-counterfactualif indeed future-counterfactual is, or could be, a valid term!.
 However, I was also using pseudonyms for the other characters, which, in this iteration, I am endeavouring to avoid.
 It is entirely possible that I will revert to using Salvatore.
-Meantime, given the maniacal urgency of this unabashedly megalomaniacal endeavour, I will persevere with Cimino.
+Meantime, given the maniacal urgency of this unabashedly megalomaniacal endeavour, when picking up the project again in 2025, I persevered with Cimino and the third-person account, trusting that the way forward would reveal itself.
+It did, but not until the tail end of November, as enormity of the necessity of my Sarah and I hastily assuming new identities, and our new reality, finally sank in.

 Preface | Acknowledgements